joeymalope-za/weather-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Project Title Pygio Weather App

+A brief, descriptive title that accurately reflects the content of the project.

+## Introduction

+A brief overview of the project, its purpose, and its intended audience.

+## Getting Started

+Instructions on how to set up and install the project, including any necessary dependencies.

+## Usage

+A detailed explanation of how to use the project, including any necessary configuration steps and examples of common tasks.

+## Contributing

+Information on how others can contribute to the project, including guidelines for submitting issues and pull requests.

+## Credits

+A list of any individuals or organizations that have contributed to the project.

+## License

+Information on the licensing terms for the project, including any relevant copyright or attribution notices.